 However, the attribute table shows the values of gid and col as ERROR, and clicking the feature with the Identify Features tool show gid of 4294967295, which is the overflow version of an unsigned integer value -1.
 Perhaps the primary key was internally cast in QGIS to

 Editing the layer, e.g. with the Node tool, crashes QGIS when the geometry is clicked.
 A minidump is written the a temporary location, and is available on request.

-#1 Updated by Sandro Santilli over 1 year ago
+#1 Updated by Sandro Santilli about 2 years ago

 - Crashes QGIS or corrupts data changed from Yes to No